Global Existence and Diffusive Limits for a Class of Nonlocal Reaction-Diffusion Systems: Statements of Main Results and Observations

 where

-Here, $m_1,m_2\in\mathbb{N}$ and $d_i$ and $\varphi$ satisfy the conditions in \hyperlink{item:(DIFF)}{(DIFF)} with $m=m_1$, the functions $v_i,V_j$ for $i=1,...,m_1$ and $j=1,...,m_2$ satisfy the conditions of the functions in \hyperlink{item:(INIT)}{(INIT)}, and the functions functions $f=(f_i)$ and $g=(g_j)$ satisfy modified versions of \hyperlink{item:(QP)}{(QP)} and \hyperlink{item:(INT-SUM)}{(INT-SUM)}.
+Here, $m_1,m\in\mathbb{N}$ with $m_1<m$ and $d_i>0$ and $\varphi$ satisfies the conditions in \hyperlink{item:(DIFF)}{(DIFF)}.
+The functions $v_i$ satisfy a modified version of \hyperlink{item:(INIT)}{(INIT)}, and the functions $f=(f_i)$ satisfy \hyperlink{item:(QP)}{(QP)} a modified version of \hyperlink{item:(INT-SUM)}{(INT-SUM)} for the global existence result, and \hyperlink{item:(INT-SUM)}{(INT-SUM)} for the diffusive limit result.
 We state these more precisely below.